 - Set an entry ranking for first time players.
 Currently they are given the same ranking as the 10th percentile ranked person.

-- Determine the TVA based on the RATING strength indicator (per formula above).
+- Calculate the TVA based on the RATING strength indicator (per formula above).

-- Determine the TVA based on the RANKING strength indictor (per formula above).
+- Calculate the TVA based on the RANKING strength indictor (per formula above).

-- Using the tournament base value and TVA from the RATING and RANKING strength indicators, calculate what the WPPR point value for the tournament winner.
+- Using the tournament base value and TVA from the RATING and RANKING strength indicators, multiplied by the TGP, calculate what the WPPR point value is for the tournament winner.

 - Two WPPR point distribution values are then calculated for the rest of the field of participants.